catschooley/Fire-Dashboard/README.md

 ### Room for Improvement
 * Use webhooks to run code automatically whenever there is change in fire perimeter size or status
 * The append tool can be kind of slow.
 It might be worth using a different method to update the data, though I don't know of another way
-* Send emails to staff and\or management when certain conditions are met (number of assets affected, types of assets affected, etc.)
+* Filter assets sent to management by priority, asset types, etc.